-No provision for federal income taxes has been recorded for the years ended December 31, 2019 and 2020.
+The Company has not recorded any tax provision or benefit for federal income taxes for the years ended December 31, 2019 and 2020 or for the three months ended March 31, 2021.
+The effective tax rate for the three months ended March 31, 2020 and 2021 is 0%.
 Current income taxes are based upon the year's income taxable for federal and state tax reporting purposes.
 Deferred income taxes (benefits) are provided for certain income and expenses, which are recognized in different periods for tax and financial reporting purposes.
 Deferred tax assets and liabilities are computed for differences between the financial statements and tax bases of assets and liabilities that will result in taxable or deductible amounts in the future based on enacted tax laws and rates applicable to the period in which the differences are expected to affect taxable income, and net operating loss ("NOL") carryforwards and research and development ("R&D") tax credit carryforwards.